6 Free Knitting Patterns for a Quick, Super-Practical Market Bag

 Looking for a cute tote bag for groceries or any other errands?
-Try one of the popular market bag knitting patterns shown here.
+Try one of the fabulous market bag knitting patterns shown here

 Oklahoma summers are no joke.
 We moved here nearly 6 years ago — during the summer — and the first thing I knitted after we moved here was directly inspired by the Oklahoma summer heat.